edwardmiller123/planted-pro/README.md

 - case:
 	- top and bottom screw holes are 2mm diam each starts 4.2mm from side.
-	- window for charge light is 21mm from edge of lid and is 20mm by 10mm
+	- window for charge light is 21mm from edge of lid and is 20mm L by 10mm W
 	- lid is 5 mm deep, Lid indents start at 3.2mm from edge, indents are 3mm deep